EvanBeal/EnchilADAs/index.md

 ### Correlation of ethnicities with food categories purchased in Tesco
 To begin our analysis, we want to see if there are some relations between the different product categories and the ethnic groups.
 A simple approach to look if some relations exist between two features is to look at their correlation.
 Indeed, if there is no correlation between them, we can't expect any causal relations to be present.
 Therefore, with this first outlook, we get an idea on a potential reflect of the ethnicity on food purchase and even more precisely if there is some postive or negative links between the ethnicities and the food categories purchased in Tesco.

-### First look of the correlation between the items bought in Tesco stores and the ethnicities of the different area
+### First look of the correlation between the items bought in Tesco stores and the ethnicities of the different areas
 Those two first figures allow to visualize how the prevalence of certain ethnic groups correlate with the probability of certain products categories to appear in a typical shopping cart.
 The two visualizations allow to look at those data from different points of view:
 - How does the prevalence of a specific ethnic group correlate with the prevalence of the different product categories ?
 {% include corr_bar_plot_all_items.html %}